 Amount funded: $22,000

-A major challenge to revegetation and regeneration involves weeds and pest animals, particularly deer.
-Again, the group has taken a proactive and cooperative approach.
-It collaborated with Melbourne Water to remove willows, poplars and pines (which destroy the ecology of our waterways) from several privately and publicly owned sections along the creek.
-It has also engaged and with local businesses Holcim Quarries, Cannibal Creek Vineyard and Gumbaya Park to help control weeds, and with licensed shooters to manage deer, foxes and rabbits.
+A major challenge, to revegetation and regeneration involves weeds and pests, particularly deer.
+Again, the Group took a proactive and cooperative approach and arranged with Melbourne Water to remove willows, poplars and pines (which destroy the ecology of our waterways) from several privately and publicly owned sections along the creek.
+It also engaged with local businesses to help control weeds, and with licensed shooters to manage deer, foxes and rabbits.

 Protecting platypus in the Plenty River from stormwater pollution

 Project overview: Water quality conditions can impact the main food source for our platypus.
 Monitoring water quality and taking action to improve it, can help look after the health of these iconic native creatures who play a vital role in our aquatic ecosystems.

 - Read more